Lucaszw/Resume/README.md

 # Resume

 Hello!
-Here you will find a link to my resume as well as previous employment evaluations.
-(Markup version coming soon also!)
+Here you will find a link to my resume as well as previous work evaluations.